Juul boss exits in vaping crisis as Philip Morris, Altria axe merger talks

 (Reuters) - The chief executive of e-cigarette maker Juul stepped down on Wednesday as merger talks between its biggest investor Altria and Philip Morris collapsed in the face of a regulatory backlash against vaping that could reshape the industry.

-Juul Labs, in which tobacco giant Altria Group (MO.N) owns a 35% stake, is facing intense scrutiny in its home market as teen use of e-cigarettes surges.
+Juul Labs, in which tobacco giant Altria Group Inc owns a 35% stake, is facing intense scrutiny in its home market as teen use of e-cigarettes surges.
 The company, which faces a U.S. ban on some products, said on Wednesday that it would suspend all advertising in the country.

-Marlboro makers Philip Morris International (PM.N) and Altria, announcing the end of their $187 billion merger talks, said they would instead focus on the joint launch of tobacco-heating product iQOS in the United States.
+Marlboro makers Philip Morris International Inc and Altria, announcing the end of their $187 billion merger talks, said they would instead focus on the joint launch of tobacco-heating product iQOS in the United States.

-“It appears to us the talks fell apart over Juul,” Wells Fargo analyst Bonnie Herzog wrote in a note, adding she was not surprised, given the litany of negative health headlines.
-Philip Morris and Altria did not mention the e-cigarette firm, however.
+Philip Morris walked away from the negotiations with Altria as the regulatory risk around Juul increased, according to a source familiar with the discussions.
+Philip Morris was also concerned about the performance of its shares, as investors concerned about a tie-up with Altria expressed their dissatisfaction, the source added.

 Vaping devices such as Juul’s, which vaporize liquid containing nicotine, have borne the brunt of the regulatory crackdown globally.